suryakantamangaraj/ShaktiSDK/doc/board_use.md

 |  | SPI2 MOSI  | JC[4] - 2N  |   |   |

-## Connecting to the board
+## Testing applications to the board

-After setting up the board with RTL bitstream loaded, please follow the below procedure.
+After loading the board with RTL bitstream, software applications are developed.
+The developed application is tested on the board by following the below procedure.

 Pre-requisites: